rage/programming-26/data/grading-and-exams.md

 For example, if your total points percentage for the exercises for the whole course is 42 %, and you receive 79 % of the points in the exam, your final points percentage will be (42 % + 79 %) / 2 = 60.5 %, which equals grade 2 (Satisfactory).

-To pass the course you must have received at least 25% of the exercise points for each part of the course, regardless of the above calculation.
+To pass the course, you must have received at least 25% of the exercise points for each part of the course, regardless of the above calculation.

 #### Exam points cutoff

-To pass the course you must receive at least 50% of the total points available in the exam.
+To pass the course, you must receive at least 50% of the total points available in the exam.

+#### Suspected cheating

+If, during the examination of exam papers, there is reason to suspect cheating based on either the exam answers or MOOC answers, the exam taker will be sent a request for a response.
+If the response is acceptable, a short remote interview will be arranged, during which the exam taker will explain their solutions to the tasks assigned by the teacher.
+If there is reason to believe that the solutions were made independently, the student will receive a normal grade for the course, and no suspicion will be noted anywhere.
+If the student is unable to provide an acceptable explanation or explain their solutions in an acceptable manner, the exam and course performance will be rejected and the matter will be referred for further consideration in accordance with the University of Helsinki's exam cheating rules.